ZhenyingZhu/StudyNotes/SystemDesign.md

 - search indexes
 - batch and stream processing

-HERE: Who Should Read This Book?
+HERE: Scope of This Book